 While speaking of legibility, I must admit that the dial doesn’t look too cluttered here: with the number of inscriptions and markers reduced to a minimum, it is always easy to grasp current time and/or chronograph readings with a glance.

-What you may not like, however, is the way the secondary time zone is displayed.
 As traditional as it is, it is still not the best way to tell time: first of all, you have to mentally jump between 12-hour and 24-hour displays and this may become a source of irritation at some point, and, second, there is a noticeable visual jump between the chapter ring on the dial and the second time zone numerals on the unidirectional rotating ceramic bezel.
-In this respect, the dial on the aforementioned Voyager UTC was a great deal more readable and user-friendly than this “traditional” one.

 As for the other indicators, they are, too, traditional and come courtesy of the mass-produced mechanism that Montblanc decided to use for this iteration of the TimeWalker family (um, again: see below.)

 While the visual accent on the vertically placed chronograph sub-dials (a 30-minute counter at 12 o’clock and a 12-hour totalizer at six) looks nice, the readability of the small-seconds indicator, which is ‘blended’ into the timekeeper’s face for a cleaner look suffers to a degree with only 5-seconds markers placed on its rim.
-On the other hand (small pun intended,) the lack of readability here gives you a good excuse to use the chronograph more often: the central-seconds hand here allows you to measure time intervals with accuracy up to 1/4th of a second, which is good enough for most applications.

-Mechanism
+The Mechanism

-Of course, the add-on module will decrease the mechanism’s overall outstanding reliability simply because there are more moving parts, but not in a big way: after all, a person buying a complicated watch should always bear in mind that, like any sophisticated mechanism, it will be more expensive to keep in good working order than a simple three-hander.
+Of course, the add-on module will decrease the mechanism’s overall outstanding reliability simply because there are more moving parts, but not in a big way.
+After all, a person buying a complicated watch should always bear in mind that, like any sophisticated mechanism, it will be more expensive to keep in good working order than a simple three-hander.

-By today’s standards, the 46-hours power reserve that the mechanism is good for after being fully wounded is pretty underwhelming.
-Yes, it is practical enough if you plan to use the watch daily, however, if you are not going to wear the timepiece on a weekend you will either need to place it into an automatic winder or face a painful process of rewinding and resetting the chronograph on a Monday morning.
+Yes, it is practical enough if you plan to use the Montblanc TimeWalker Chronograph UTC daily, however, if you are not going to wear the timepiece on a weekend you will either need to place it into an automatic winder or face a painful process of rewinding and resetting the chronograph on a Monday morning.

 Pricing & Availability

-In Europe, the TimeWalker Automatic Chronograph UTC (ref.
-116101) will be available at a recommended street price of €4990, which is impressive, but, surprisingly, a bit less expensive than their earlier ETA-based chronographs.
-As far as value is concerned, I would still say that it is overpriced and it would be wiser to not rush and buy one as soon as it appears on a shelve of a multi-brand store near you, but to wait for some time until it is offered with a discount of at least 1/4th (maybe even 1/3rd) of the original MSRP.
+As far as value is concerned, I would still say that it is overpriced.
+It would be wiser to not rush and buy one as soon as it appears on a shelve of a multi-brand store near you, but to wait until the next Black Friday sale.

 See also: Montblanc Star World-Time GMT